qmlbook/qmlbook/en/ch15/index.rst

 Associative Containers
 ----------------------

-A map, dictionary or a set are examples for associative containers.
+A map, a dictionary, or a set are examples of associative containers.
 They store a value using a key.
 They are known for their fast lookup.
 We demonstrate the use of the most used associative container the ``QHash`` also demonstrating some new C++ 11 features.

 .. literalinclude:: src/qtfoundation/tst_foundation.cpp
     :language: cpp